Conservatism in the United States: Law and order

 Conservatives generally support a strong policy of law and order to control crime, including long jail terms for repeat offenders.
-Most support the death penalty for particularly egregious crimes.
-Conservatives often oppose criminal justice reform, including efforts to combat racial profiling, police brutality, mass incarceration, and the War on drugs.
+Most support the death penalty.
+Conservatives often oppose criminal justice reform, including efforts to combat racial profiling, police brutality, mass incarceration, and the war on drugs.
 They deny that racism exists in the criminal justice system, often opposing organizations such as Black Lives Matter, which they view as anti-police groups.
-To conservatives, police officers are reacting to violent situations in a rational way, and have been the victims of unfair discrimination.
+To conservatives, police officers are reacting to violent situations in a rational way and have been the victims of unfair discrimination.
 The "law and order" issue was a major factor weakening liberalism in the 1960s.

-Conservatives tend to be opposed to immigration, particularly illegal immigration.
+Conservatives tend to support strict immigration policies.
+Most commonly, conservatives back policies that combat the rate of illegal entry at the southern border, and the increased deportation of illegal immigrants.
+They are also generally opposed to any policy that may provide "amnesty" to illegal immigrants.

 Economics

-American conservative discourse generally opposes a social market economy, due to opposing the welfare state.
+American conservative discourse generally opposes a social market economy due to opposing the welfare state.
 In this view, government programs that seek to provide services and opportunities for the poor encourage laziness and dependence while reducing self-reliance and personal responsibility.
 Conservatives typically hold that the government should play a smaller role in regulating business and managing the economy.
 They typically support economic liberalization and oppose welfare programs to redistribute income to assist the poor.
 Such efforts, they argue, do not properly reward people who have earned their money through hard work.
 However, conservatives usually place a strong emphasis on the role of private voluntary charitable organizations (especially faith-based charities) in helping the poor.

 Fiscal conservatives support privatization, believing that the private sector is more effective than the public sector.
-Many support school vouchers for private schools, due to a belief that the performance of the public school system and teachers' unions is declining.
+Many support school vouchers for private schools due to a belief that the performance of the public school system and teachers' unions is declining.
 They also favor private health care while opposing a universal health care system, claiming it constitutes socialized medicine.
 They often advocate for cuts to Social Security, Medicare, and Medicaid.

 Modern conservatives derive support for free markets from practical grounds.
 They argue that free markets are the most productive markets.
-But, many modern American fiscal conservatives accept some social spending programs not specifically delineated in the Constitution.
+But many modern American fiscal conservatives accept some social spending programs not specifically delineated in the Constitution.
 Some American fiscal conservatives view wider social liberalism as an impetus for increased spending on these programs.
 As such, fiscal conservatism today exists somewhere between classical liberalism and contemporary consequentialist political philosophies.

 Some conservatives oppose free trade policies and support protectionism and immigration reduction instead.
 They want government intervention to support the economy by protecting American jobs and businesses from foreign competition.
 They oppose free trade on the ground that it benefits other countries with lower wages or unfair trade practices (i.e. state-owned enterprises or state-provided subsidies) at the expense of American workers.
 They tend to support other free market principles like low taxes, limited government and balanced budgets.